chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 - To using relase V5 SIP Security must be disable

-- Update 27 August 2020 Release V5/ Remove RtWlanDisk.kext from the program
-- Update 24 August 2020 Release V4 New Drivers and Utility
+- Update 25 Nov 2020 Using a blue wifi icon temporarily

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters